3 min read

 How many times have you given your dog a taste of the same foods you eat?
 Do you give your dog a special plate on holidays such as Thanksgiving or Christmas?
 Have you ever wondered if there are any benefits to feeding your dog the same foods you eat?
-To start with, get rid of the notion of people food vs. dog food.

 Dogs are omnivores, meaning that their digestive system is similar to humans in that it can digest a wide range of foods.
 However, you need to watch the amount of fat included in their diets as it can cause an upset stomach.
 The same applies to cooked bones, as they can lead to choking and possible punctures of the stomach and intestines.